ErikMeinders/knx_platformio/ai/context.md

 The library.json file is used to define the library and its dependencies.
 The library is published to the platformIO library repository.

+The library doesn't require a platformio.ini.

 The CI/CD pipeline runs on github upon push to the master/main branch.

+Examples are part of the library in the examples directory.
+The platformio.ini in the examples references the library in the lib_deps section using a symlink.
+The examples are built with the local development version of the library, not the published version.

 ## Instructions